-Being told no for an arts opportunity happens to every single artist.
-If you are feeling angry about a rejection or a response, this posts is here to remind you why keeping your lips sealed and maintaining professionalism is important at all times.
+Being told no for an art opportunity happens to every single artist.
+If you are feeling angry about rejection or response, this post is here to remind you why keeping your lips sealed and maintaining professionalism is important at all times.

 Building a Support Network: Find a small group of a few close colleagues who you can talk to and lean into when rejection occurs.
 Everyone is told no at some point, not just in the art world and others can help you when it gets tough.
 A support group may be able to spread some light and perspective to your situation.

-Appropriate Outcry: Speak out when injustice happens, when things arn’t fair and you are discriminated against.
-Stand up for yourself and access to the arts in your community.
+Appropriate Outcry: Speak out when injustice happens, when things aren’t fair, and you are discriminated against.
+Stand up for yourself and access the arts in your community.
 Be purposeful with your outcry and make waves happen.